Neuroscience and Reece Foundation PhD Studentships

 Please read these instructions carefully before you begin your application, and ensure you complete all the steps required.

-Choose which project you wish to apply for.
-Individuals can submit applications for more than one project advertised within the scheme.
+Choose which project you wish to apply for (you may apply for one project only).

-Complete and submit the Reece Foundation Scheme form to apply.
+Complete and submit the Reece Foundation Scheme application form to apply.

 You must also submit the following documents by email in a single .zip file attachment: